 A little about my own struggles with weight and my relationship to food.

-I was a gymnast, so in my younger years, up until I was about 19, I looked great.
+I was a gymnast, so in my younger years, up until I was about 19, I was in very good shape.
 In fact, I never tried to look a certain way, I just fit in a bikini well and liked the attention I got about my body.
 Well, naturally fit gymnast bodies don't last forever and at the age of 19 I began my struggle to keep that figure I had known.
-The problem was that I was no longer working out three hours a day as a gymnast.
+I was no longer working out three hours a day as a gymnast.
 I went off to college absolutely determined not to gain the freshman 15 I had heard so much about.
 I did pretty well, if well means not gaining the weight, but boy did my obsession around food hit me, and hey, no one warned me about that!
 I ate a lot of salad that year.
 I ran and worked out but by the time I was a sophomore, I was full on thinking about food every minute, obsessing about how I looked and what others thought and I began to have a really hard time with self control around food.
 I had no idea how to keep my weight down at this point and I gained about 15 or 20 pounds.
 I had never been overweight in my life and my Dad didn't let me get off easy.
 I remember going home one spring break and he looked at me and said, "I bet it's hard for you to run.
 It's like you're carrying an extra ten pound weight in each hand."
-He didn't like to see me looking pudgy and that made me feel so embarrassed about myself and I obsessed even more about how I looked.
+He didn't like to see me carrying any extra weight and that made me feel so embarrassed about myself and I obsessed even more about how I looked.

 I tried many diets and found that sticking to a diet was not my forte.
 In fact, going on a diet was usually an excuse for me to binge (& immediately begin obsessing about everything I wasn't going to be eating, and then eating it) and end up feeling so much shame about it.
 Diets only ended up causing me shame, to feel like a failure and to not trust myself in my relationship to food.
 I even tried purging a few times, but this just made me feel more shame and stress.